thevinter/thevinter.github.io/_posts/2021-01-25-first-level-dungeons.md

 2. Players understand that it's difficult because at first only a few skeletons spawn, before actually rising as a horde
 3. The player can respawn almost with no penalty

 And that's only one of many zones like that in the game.
 Can we translate the same concept into a dungeon?
 Well, yes and no. The first two points can be easily converted but it's the last one that sticks out.
 In a TTRPG characters die for good.
 There's a line that separates dumb behaviour and experimentation and while the first should be punished the latter should be rewarded.
-While dying should be embraced as part of the game, dying every time you make a small mistake is frustrating and unfun.
+While dying should be embraced as part of the game, dying **every time** you make a small mistake is frustrating and unfun.

 At first levels all classes in most systems usually have between 3 and 10 hp.
-In comparison, a normal skeleton attack can do 1d6 damage.
+In comparison, a normal skeleton attack can do **1d6 damage**.
 That's enough to kill one unlucky thief or mage even before they're able to move.
 I feel like during the first few levels, unless the players want a hardcore game, most of the damage should be avoidable or telegraphed.
 Let's take a look at something I think is bad design:

 >Inside the pool are 2 Mummy Claws (HD 2, MORALE 12, ATK 1d4 [Claw] or 1d6 [Strangle]).
 These rotting hands will jump out to attack anyone who comes within 5' of the pit.